Soviet Union during the Iran–Iraq War: Motives for policy towards Iraq

-Despite strong policy disagreements with Iraq, the Soviet Union was concerned about the reputation of its weapons and arms deliveries resumed in 1982.
+Despite strong policy disagreements with Iraq, the Soviet Union was concerned about the reputation of its weapons, again fearing that an Iranian victory would undermine its army's prestige and turn potential military partners away, so arms deliveries resumed in 1982.

 The Iraqi Communist Party, driven from Iraq by the Ba'athist regime, was allowed to broadcast calls for the end of the war from the Soviet Union.
-This may have been more due to Soviet irritation at the war than a serious attempt to harm Iraq: Iran was not seen as pro-Soviet.
+That may have been more due to Soviet irritation at the war than a serious attempt to undermine Iraq, since Iran was not seen as pro-Soviet.

 Competition with other countries

-France supported Iraq as the second greatest military supplier, and tended to supply higher-technology equipment than the Soviets.
+France provided Iraq with extensive support, becoming its second largest military backer second only to the Soviets, and its supplies were usually higher-technology equipment than the Soviets.
 The competition between France and the Soviet Union as an arms supplier was a continuing issue for Iraq.
 Iraq approached the French in late 1980 with requests to buy Crotale and Roland surface-to-air missile systems (SAMs) to augment their depleted Soviet SAM arsenal.

-Many other nations provided materials or encouraged client states to do so, and private arms traders also sold arms to both sides.

 Soviet training

-Iraqi pilots were less aggressive because of their more conservative Soviet training.
-Yet, French, Indian and Egyptian trainers indicated that Iraqi pilots could be extremely effective after Western-style training that put the initiative in the air in the pilot's cockpit and with his flight leader.

 Movement away from Soviet doctrine was also seen in land warfare, where the Iraqis also learned to place greater emphasis on training and preparation for complex combined arms operations.
 This was seen in the training provided to new recruits and the use of large-scale battle rehearsals.

 Intelligence support

-Iraq improvised an AWACS using a British Thompson CSF Tiger radar on a Soviet Il-76 airframe, the combination called the Baghdad 1.
+Iraq improvised an AWACS using a British Thompson CSF Tiger radar on a Soviet Il-76 airframe, a combination called the Baghdad 1.

 Cordesman cites Jane's Defence Weekly as reporting that the Soviet Union had to reschedule its satellite coverage during the more intense periods of tension between Iran and the West.
-In November and December 1987, the Soviet Union lowered its Kosmos 1983 photo-reconnaissance IMINT satellite to monitor the battlefield between Iraq and Iran.
-Similarly, it altered the orbit of Kosmos 1985 in a way that implied it either had night coverage of the battlefield or was covering U.S. activity at Diego Garcia.
-There have been numerous reports that Iraq received intelligence from third countries, especially satellite imagery from the U.S. The Jane's article suggests that the Soviets also might have provided imagery.
+There have been numerous reports that Iraq received intelligence from third party countries, especially satellite imagery from the U.S. The Jane's article suggests that the Soviets also might have provided imagery.